mntushar/ReactVirtualGrid/README.md

 # React Virtual Grid Component
-The VirtualGrid component is a React-based virtualized grid designed to efficiently render large datasets by dynamically loading and displaying only the visible rows.
+The VirtualGrid component is a React-based virtualised grid designed to efficiently render large datasets by dynamically loading and displaying only the visible rows.
 This approach enhances performance and reduces memory usage.

 ### Props
 - **fetchData (function)** - An asynchronous function that fetches data based on startIndex, limit, sortOrder, and sortColumn, returning items and totalCount.